samakshgupta007/transactions-api/README.md

     $ npm run start

-Alternatively you can run the application in development mode using the command:
+Alternatively you can run the application in development mode using the command

     $ npm run dev

+Moreover, you can run the tests by entering this command in terminal - in the project folder

+    $ npm run test